punamverma/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 There will be 3 runs of tests, with the above two reports for each run.

 ### Positive tests -
+Two valid key pairs are provided under [keys folder](../../../../../messagesigning/keys).
+The key pair in use is set in [config file](../../../../../messagesigning/config.py) (The key pair mock_faa_priv.pem and mock_faa_pub.der has been used, as it also passes SCVP validation by the USS-under-test).
-A valid set of private/public keys will be provided under [keys folder](../../../../../messagesigning/keys) A USS should pass all the uss_qualifier tests in this suite.
+A USS must pass all the uss_qualifier tests in this suite (SCD flow tests) to be able to generate the complete reports.
 As well as the message_signing report should have no issues reported.
 A USS will provide both of these reports.
 The message_signing report includes interactions and issues between the mock_uss and the USS-under-test.
 No issues indicate the USS-under-test message-signed all its requests and responses.